 Physicists are getting a handle on the structure of the Universe, how everything is made of something else.
 Molecules are made of atoms, atoms are made of protons, neutrons and electrons, etc. Even smaller than that are the quarks and the leptons, which seem to be the basic building blocks of all matter.

 It seems like the good times will go on forever, so feel free to keep on wasting energy.
 But entropy is patient, and eventually, it’ll make sure there’s no usable energy left in the Universe.
-Thanks to the donations of generations of dinosaurs and their plant buddies, we’ve got fossils to burn.
-If we ever […]

 The number of protons defines an element, but the number of neutrons can vary.
 We call these different flavors of an element isotopes, and use these isotopes to solve some challenging mysteries in physics and astronomy.
 Some isotopes occur naturally, and others need to be made in nuclear reactors and particle accelerators.